svaarala/duktape/website/README.txt

 ---------------

 Narrow layouts need table overflow handling.
-The best solution would be to CSS style the table elemen itself, but that doesn't seem to work cleanly in all browsers.
+The best solution would be to CSS style the table element itself, but that doesn't seem to work cleanly in all browsers.
 For now, use::

   <div class="table-wrap">